Legal Medicine Reviewer

 Legal Medicine - Branch of medicine which deals with the application of medical knowledge to the purpose of law and in the administration of justice.
 Application of medicine to legal cases.

 Livor Mortis - is a settling of the blood in the lower (dependent) portion of the body, causing a purplish red discoloration of the skin.
 From the Latin word "livor" - bluish color and "mortis" - of death.
 Also known as post-mortem lividity.

 Mechanical Trauma - is an injury to any portion of the body from a blow, crush, cut, or penetrating the wound.

 Medical Evidence - is the means sanctioned by the rules of court of ascertaining in a judicial proceeding the truth respecting a matter of fact.

 1. Real Evidence/Autoptic - made known to the senses

 2. Testimonial Evidence - oral testimony under oath

 4. Documentary Evidence

-Medical Jurisprudence - knowledge of law in relation to the practice
+Medical Jurisprudence - knowledge of the law in relation to the practice of medicine.

 deficiency, the cause is unknown.